Some straight talk about seller notes and earn outs

 A seller note is a loan provided to the buyer of a business by the seller.
-The loan is evidenced by a note and a loan agreement documenting the agreed upon terms of the debt.
-Typically, the buyer makes a down payment with installment payments thereafter.
-Terms can vary significantly from interest-only payments with a balloon, to fully amortizing loan payments.
-Most seller notes are generally between three and ten years in duration, are often secured by the assets of a business, and may include a personal guarantee from the buyer.
-It is worth noting, in cases when traditional bank debt is used to finance a portion of the business sale, that the bank will typically require that the seller note be subordinated to the bank’s debt.
+The loan is evidenced by a note / loan agreement documenting the agreed upon terms of the debt.
+Typically, the buyer makes a down payment, with installment payments thereafter.
+Terms can vary significantly from interest-only payments with a balloon, to fully-amortizing equal principal & interest loan payments.
+Most seller notes are generally between three and ten years in duration, are often secured by the assets of a business, and may include a personal guaranty from the buyer.
+It is worth noting, in cases when traditional bank debt is used to finance a portion of the business sale, that the bank will require that the seller note be subordinated to the bank’s debt.
 Subordinating the seller note allows a bank to have priority status in the event of a default.
-Additionally, when an SBA loan is utilized to finance the acquisition, SBA guidelines will usually require a seller to carry a note of 10-20% of the sale price of the business.

-There are some benefits of utilizing seller notes which can include: 1) increasing the buyer pool to encourage more competition which could result in a higher sale price; 2) improving the probability of selling the business; 3) providing a seller with future income in the form of loan payments; and 4) spreading income out into future years which may allow a seller to better manage their income tax brackets.
+There are some benefits of utilizing seller notes which may include: 1) increasing the buyer pool to encourage more competition, which could result in a higher sale price; 2) improving the probability of selling the business; 3) providing a seller with future income in the form of loan payments; and 4) spreading income out into future years which may allow a seller to move some of the business sale consideration into lower income tax brackets.
 Additionally, there are companies that will buy seasoned performing seller notes, but prices are often discounted by 15% to 30%.

 Codiligent strives to find financially well-qualified buyers for the businesses it represents.
-Historically, Codiligent has successfully negotiated the sale of many businesses without utilizing seller notes and earn outs.
+Historically, Codiligent has successfully negotiated the sale of many businesses without utilizing seller notes or earn-outs.
 In cases where seller notes have been utilized, the average note has been less than 11% of the transaction compared to the industry average of 43%.
 Only in rare instances have earn outs been utilized on Codiligent-represented transactions.

 Following are two short videos about earn-outs: